himanshuverma544/Sci-Flix-Movie-App/README.md

 - React

 # API Used
-- Created Mock API for popular science fiction movies using npoint.io
+- Created Mock API for popular science fiction movies using <a href="npoint.io">npoint.io</a>

 # Deployed On
 - GitHub Pages